 Here it is, blocked and dried.
 I'm really happy with the outcome.
 The cables are highlighted nicely and the gamy stink is gone.

-big fat head.
+I'll start the hat shortly, I have to adjust the pattern slightly to fit my big fat head.
 I look forward to bringing them both with me on my next trip to Sea Ranch.